chukwuk/chukwuk.github.io/_blogs/euclidean-distance-matrix-project/index.md

 ## Conclusion

 This technical blog discussed step by step on how to optimize kernel function for euclidean distance matrix calculation for 2D coordinate points.
-There are more optimization opportunites by removing duplicate calculations.
+There are more optimization opportunites by removing duplicate calculations, which I will discuss later in this blog or in a different blog.

 ## References